 - Never leave your keys in the ignition when your car is unattended.
 Always make sure the windows and doors are locked when leaving your vehicle.
-Lock your car when paying for fuel. - Make sure your car is roadworthy and you have sufficient fuel for your journey. - Make sure you know the location and condition of your spare tyre, where the jacking points are on your car, and how to change a tyre. - Consider carrying a torch in your car for emergencies. - Remove valuables from your car.
-If this isn't possible, place items out of sight, for example under the seat or in the boot, preferably before you reach your destination. - Dismount your GPS, wipe the marks off the window and take out your home destination. - Don't leave registration papers, driver's licences or other papers in an unattended car.
-This could advise a thief of your home address and that there is no-one at home. - Never pick up a hitch hiker. - Where possible park your car in well lit areas; if possible choose a carpark that is well lit and has a boom gate.
+Lock your car when paying for fuel. - Make sure your car is roadworthy and you have sufficient fuel for your journey. - Make sure you know the location and condition of your spare tyre, where the jacking points are on your car, and how to change a tyre. - Consider carrying a torch in your car for emergencies. - Don't leave valuable items in view including your GPS.
+Remove your GPS and wipe the marks off the window and take out your home destination.
+If you do need to leave valuables in your car, place them out of sight, under the seat or in the boot and if possible do this before you reach your destination. - Don't leave registration papers, driver's licences or other papers in an unattended car.
+This could advise a thief of your home address and that there is no-one at home - Consider being a member of the NRMA and always carry a mobile phone with their number pre-programmed into your phone.
+For more information visit www.nrma.com.au - Never pick up a hitch hiker. - Where possible park your car in well lit areas; if possible choose a carpark that is well lit and has a boom gate.
 Have your keys ready before you walk to your car. - Don't leave loose change or CDs in view.
 Thieves will break a window to steal these items. - To reduce the chance of your number plate being stolen you can replace screws on each plate with a one-way screw.
-This type of screws can only be removed with a special tool and are available from hardware and automotive stores. - Throughout the year the AFP in conjunction with community groups organise Safe Plate Days where you can have your number plate secured with these screws.
+This type of screws can only be removed with a special tool and are available from hardware and automotive stores.